Porcupine Properties, LLC

 Porcupine Properties is a New Hampshire limited-liability company owned by its members for the purposes of investing in real estate in New Hampshire and distributing rental income.
 Its members hold units of a crypto-asset called PINE, which serves as a digital proxy for their ownership interests in the company.
 Members convey interests in the company by transferring units of PINE between their respective crypto wallets.
 PINE is issued as a transfer-restricted asset on the Liquid Network, a Bitcoin sidechain.

-Anyone with a United States taxpayer identification number (TIN/SSN/EIN) may own PINE tokens and associated limited-liability company interests.
+Anyone with a United States taxpayer identification number (TIN/SSN/EIN) may own PINE tokens and the associated limited-liability company interests.
 Porcupine Properties must collect this personally identifying information because legal ownership of a limited-liability company cannot be anonymous or pseudonymous.
 Members receive a Form 1065 Schedule K-1 annually, reporting their share of partnership income.

 How are dividends paid?